Hero Background

 Integrating automated tests into CI/CD pipelines is essential for fast and reliable software delivery.
 However, large test suites can slow execution, creating bottlenecks and delaying feedback.
 To address this, testing teams can use a test orchestration platform within their CI/CD pipelines.

 It automatically analyzes code, generates test commands, auto-creates configuration files, and provides real-time logs and execution insights to keep CI/CD pipelines fast and reliable.
+This shifts test generation strategies in software testing from hand-written scripts toward AI-assisted authoring, where the platform proposes the test commands and the engineer reviews and approves.

 5. Address Flakiness

 Test Intelligence by TestMu AI offers intelligent flaky test detection that analyzes WebDriver command logs and historical test data to flag tests that fail intermittently under similar conditions.
-It also provides insights through Root Cause Analysis, showing why a test is flaky, error trends over time, and anomalies across environments.
+It also provides Root Cause Analysis, showing why a test is flaky, error trends over time, and anomalies across environments.

 Note